 When I started, I had zero idea what foods were an issue for me.
 I couldn’t pinpoint my flares at all.
 I started slow and didn’t beat myself up if I occasionally chose to eat food on the restricted list.
 Within a few weeks, I started to notice the patterns, helping me keep track of what foods were aggravating my symptoms.

 As an integral part of your health team, I will support your healing at your own pace.
-I am practicing both online and in-person at Victoria Community Acupuncture, alongside some other lovely practitioners.
-Can’t wait to see you there!
+I am currently practicing virtually, with an in-person “walk+talk” option for local clients.
+I can’t wait to meet you!

 A Few AIP-compliant Recipes from the New Moon Holistic blog